Menu

 Medicines

-All medicines are stored safely and are managed and administered by our Welfare Administrator, Lorna Douglas in the medical room.
-Care plans are kept here also, and updated when needed.
+All medicines are stored in the classrooms.
+Care plans are also kept here, and updated when needed.
 All classes have care plans for their children in their classroom.
-Epi-Pens and Asthma Pumps are kept in yellow bags in the child’s classroom within easy reach if needed in an emergency.
-We also have a school inhaler and a school Epipen.
+Auto Injector pens and Asthma Pumps are kept in yellow bags in the child’s classroom within easy reach if needed in an emergency.
+We also have emergency asthma and anaphylaxis treatment kits.
+(Asthma pump and Auto Injector pen training).

 Accidents